krobbi/clac/README.md

 10.5
 ```

-The expressions are evaluated in sequence, and their returned values are
+The expressions are evaluated in order, and their returned values are printed.
-printed.

-## Data Types
+## Types
 The Clac language is dynamically typed.
 Expressions can return different types
 of values, and the types are only checked at runtime when it is necessary to do
 so.
-There are currently 2 data types:
+There are currently 2 types:

 ### Number
 The number type is the fundamental type of the Clac language.
 The type holds a